With so many businesses and organizations now operating online, visual communication is more important than ever.

 Luckily, it’s pretty easy to ensure your branding feels consistent.
 Here’s how:

-• Apply your brand fonts and colors consistently across all of your collateral
+- Apply your brand fonts and colors consistently across all of your collateral and ensure your typography choices reflect the tone and style of your brand

-As a shortcut, you can use Venngage’s Brand Kit to add your brand logos, fonts and colors to your designs with just a few clicks.
+As a shortcut, you can use Venngage’s Brand Kit to add your brand logos, fonts and colors to your designs with just a few clicks, using a simple interface.

 Read more: Don’t have your brand guidelines built out yet?
 Learn how to choose fonts and how to pick colors for designs, first.